 It’s basically a simple dish, but it requires a lot of attention and quite a lot of time, but it’s really worth it!
 There are few other recipes that warm you so well in a cold day 🙂

 That’s all we need 🙂 unfortunately I don’t have the traditional beautiful bowls with the two lions, but that’s the last of the problems 🙂

 INGREDIENTS (4 people):

 - 450 g of golden onions

 - 70 g butter

 - 30 g white flour

-- 300 g of Gruyère AOP: in this case I used the swiss rather than the french Gruyere, that’s what I found, but also Comté AOP (which I used another time and personally I prefer that), Cantal AOP and Emmental AOP are common choices, and I think that also other good mountain cheese could be good in this recipe, for example Fontina DOP, Asiago DOP, Montasio DOP or Bergkäse, so you could try also one of those if you can’t get the Gruyère.
+- 250-300 g of Gruyère AOP: in this case I used the Swiss rather than the French Gruyère, that’s what I found, but also Comté AOP (which I used another time and personally I prefer that), Cantal AOP and Emmental AOP are common choices, and I think that also other good mountain cheese could be good in this recipe, for example Fontina DOP, Asiago DOP, Montasio DOP or Bergkäse, so you could try also one of those if you can’t get the Gruyère.

-- 1 french style baguette (so made with just flour-water-salt-yeast or sourdough)
+- 1 French style baguette (so made with just flour-water-salt-yeast/sourdough)

-- 10/15 cl of Port wine (or Madeira, but that’s not easy to find here so I used Port wine, and it was good)
+- 10-15 cl of Port wine (or Madeira, but that’s not easy to find here so I used Port wine, and it is good too)